 The Gap of Dunloe walk is a major bucket list entry on any Irish adventure list.
-Located in the heart of Kerry, separating two majestic mountain ranges, this hike is as spellbinding as they come.
+Located in the heart of Kerry, separating two majestic mountain ranges, this narrow mountain pass offers stunning views and beautiful scenery.

 While most visitors enjoy tackling the Gap of Dunloe hike one-way, others choose to tackle the trail on a round-trip.
 The option is entirely up to you and is based on your fitness level and the time available.

 When to visit – the months in question

 As always, we recommend visiting key attractions, like the Gap of Dunloe walk, during spring and autumn.
 In these seasons, visitors to the area will be fewer, allowing for a more peaceful experience in this ruggedly beautiful part of Ireland.